ROOHIAFSHA/-High_to_Low_Architecture_Pipeline-/README.md

-# Requirement to Specification Tool
+## High-Level to Low-Level Architecture Pipeline

 ## Overview
 This is a simple prototype tool that automates the conversion of high-level business requirements into low-level technical specifications.
 It breaks down the input requirement into modules, data schemas, and pseudocode for each module.